Azure/reliable-web-app-pattern-dotnet/workshop/5 - Security/README.md

 1. Click yes at the prompt to enable the identity.
 1. Make note of what the web application's name is.
 It will probably be easiest to copy it to a text file for reference later.
-    _It will be named similar to: **matt-web-y6kur4iwg4nxw**_
+    _It will be named similar to: **groupname-web-mhl5v7j5rkxya**_
-1. Go back to the resource group and open the Azure App Configuration resource.
+1. Go back to the resource group and open the Web App - App Configuration resource.
 1. Click on the **Access control (IAM)** menu item in the left navigation.
 1. Click the **+ Add** button.
 Then click **Add role assignment**.
 1. Select **App Configuration Data Reader** and click **Next**.